armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/_index.md

 - Make sure to replace `<PLUGIN_VERSION>` with the version of the plugin you want to use without the `v` prefix.
 For a list of versions, see [Release notes](#release-notes).

-- This configuration must go into `spinnakerservice.yml`, it cannot be patched in by `kustomization.yml`.
+- This configuration must go into `spinnakerservice.yml`.
+It cannot be patched in through Kustomize.

 <details><summary>Show the manifest</summary>